 For instance, a sophisticated hacker could have access to your confidential financial details during transmission over the network by doing your online banking on your unsecured Wi-Fi network.

-The Internet of Things (IoT) is increasingly popular to households and oversharing is becoming the norm.
+The Internet of Things (IoT) is increasingly popular with households and oversharing is becoming the norm.
 Such security dangers are even more relevant.
 IoT devices hold a lot of their private data.
 If you have multiple IoT devices, a security violation can have a catastrophic effect.

-In the end, it's easier to protect your Wifi router using the following easy methods even if you hacked, and even if you've got great antivirus software in place.
+In the end, it's easier to protect your Wi-Fi router using the following easy methods even if you hacked, and even if you've got great antivirus software in place.